Huynhhung0/eosio.contracts/contracts/asset/ricardian/Assets.contracts.md

 	### INTENT
 		Attach other NFTs to the specified NFT.
 Restrictions:
 		1. Only the Asset Author can do this
-		2. All assets must have the same author
+		2. All assets must have the same creator
 		3. All assets much have the same owner

 	### Input parameters: